-AP HUMAN GEOGRAPHY (2502) CCHS & JCHS Only
+AP HUMAN GEOGRAPHY (2502) CCHS & ICHS Only

 AP Human Geography introduces the tools of geography and then applies them to topics such as the political organization of space, agricultural and rural land use, the spatial character of industrial and economic development, and the origin, evolution, and functional character of cities as a way to understand the built environment.
-Student will read and write extensively on the course topics.
+Students will read and write extensively on the course topics.
 This course prepares the student to take the AP Human Geography exam.
 NCAA approved course.
+AP Human Geography may be taken in place of World History,

-PSYCHOLOGY (2412) GRADES 11-12 CREDIT 0.5
+PSYCHOLOGY (2412) CCHS, ICHS & ICAC GRADES 11-12 CREDIT 0.5